arifkraft/MachineLearningAPIs/Learning/Deep Learning/Fast AI/Lesson 4/Notes.md

 Some pointers to note -

 1. Catergorical variables are converted to contiguous.
-The reason is that finally these variables will be converted to matrix and you dont want them to be `2014` long when it can be jusy `2` long
+The reason is that finally these variables will be converted to matrix and you dont want them to be `2014` long when it can be just `2` long
 1. One key new concept we need to learn about is called `embeddings`.
 This is good way to deal with categorical vars in deep neural nets.
 It creates sort of matrix for the the variable.
 Have a look below: